Applied Managerial Economics (Eco 693)

 Course Description

 Managerial Economics is the application of economic theory to decisions made by firms.
 Our focus is on three topics.
 We start with production, where we think about what inputs to use.
-The typical applications are automation (machines or labor) and teams (high skilled labor or low skilled labor).
+The typical applications are automation (machines or labor), teams (high skilled labor or low skilled labor), or sustainability (fuel or labor).
 Next, we look at firm costs, where the application is how much to produce.
 Finaly, we examine pricing, studying how consumers and competing firms respond to price changes and thus how to decide what price to charge.

 Economics is the study of the allocation of scarce resources.
 Because all decisions are essentially about the allocation of scarce resources, economics is in fact the study of decision making and problem solving in general.
 Thus many of the techniques we will study will be used in other business classes and disciplines.
 For example, CAP-M and Black-Scholes from finance, executive compensation in organizational behavior, and price elasticities used in marketing are all derived from economic theory.
 Because economics is so useful across a wide variety of business problems, many investment banks, consulting firms, and tech firms such as Google and Microsoft now have in-house economics departments.
 Because in general these very fundamental decisions are made by higher level executives, economics becomes critically important for CEOs and other senior executives.
 This is one reason why economics is the most common major among Fortune 500 CEOs.